- LAST REVIEWED: 06 February 2017

-The concept of nuclear proliferation was coined in a formal way at the beginning of the 1960s, though the Treaty on the Non-Proliferation of Nuclear Weapons, or Non-Proliferation Treaty (NPT), signed in 1968, would be the text that would consolidate it.
-After the bombing of Hiroshima and Nagasaki in 1945, humanity was conscious of the danger of these weapons, and nuclear proliferation turned into one of the main problems of the Cold War period; their control and the implementation of strategies to limit them was a priority.
+The concept of nuclear nonproliferation was coined in a formal way at the beginning of the 1960s, though the Treaty on the Non-Proliferation of Nuclear Weapons, or Non-Proliferation Treaty (NPT), signed in 1968, would be the text that would consolidate it.
+After the bombing of Hiroshima and Nagasaki in 1945, humanity was conscious of the danger of these weapons, and nuclear proliferation turned into one of the main problems of the Cold War period; their control and the implementation of strategies to limit them have become a priority since then.
 During the Cold War, nuclear weapons and deterrence policy were crucial elements in the peaceful coexistence of the two power blocs, and the initiatives to control them grew, as both countries were conscious of the danger that this accumulation could cause.
-The NPT created two categories of states: the nuclear ones, which could maintain their weapons (China, France, the United Kingdom, the Soviet Union, and the United States) and the non-nuclear ones, which were not allowed to acquire or develop them.
-Two more concepts emerged: vertical proliferation (that of the five official nuclear states) and horizontal proliferation (that of the states that rejected the NPT and had nuclear weapons).
+The NPT created two categories of states: the “officially” nuclear ones, which could maintain their weapons (China, France, the United Kingdom, the Soviet Union, and the United States) and the nonnuclear ones, which were not allowed to acquire or develop them.
+Two more concepts emerged: vertical proliferation (that of the five official nuclear states) and horizontal proliferation (that of the states that had nuclear weapons but rejected to be a NPT party).
 Other treaties—multilateral, regional, and bilateral—which also sought to control the nuclear proliferation (see Treaties and Agreements Preventing Nuclear Weapons Proliferation) were subsequently added.
 The end of the Cold War did not eliminate the danger.
 In fact, the Security Council considered in 1992 (Document S/23500, 31 January) that the proliferation of nuclear weapons “constitutes a threat for the international peace and security” (p.
 4) that permitted it to activate, if necessary, chapter VII of the United Nations (UN) Charter and all the consequences derived from it.
-With the new millennium, the United Nations Secretary-General described mass destruction arms (nuclear included) as one of the threats to peace and security in the twenty-first century (see United Nations General Assembly 2005, para.
-78; cited under Security Council, General Assembly, and Secretary General).
+With the new millennium, the United Nations Secretary-General described mass destruction arms (nuclear included) as one of the threats to peace and security in the 21st century (see United Nations General Assembly 2005, cited under Security Council, General Assembly, and Secretary-General, para.
+78).
 Nowadays, the nuclear question is still of great relevance.
-The nuclear problems in the 21st century’s international society are wide and varied and include states that withdraw the NPT (North Korea), states that fail to comply with it (Iran), states that have not yet ratified it (Israel, India, Pakistan), and non-state actors (such as terrorist groups), which are more and more interested in the wide destructive power of nuclear weapons.
-Legal instruments need to be revised according to these new circumstances.
+The nuclear problems in the 21st century’s international society are wide and varied and include states that withdrew the NPT (North Korea), states that fail to comply with it (Iran), states that have not yet ratified it (Israel, India, Pakistan), and non-state actors (such as terrorist groups), which are more and more interested in the wide destructive power of nuclear weapons.
+The adoption of the Treaty on the Prohibition of Nuclear Weapons of 7 July 2017 was a significant step, but the low number of state accessions shows that nuclear weapons are still a relevant threat.

 There is legal literature on nuclear nonproliferation that includes both general and specific approaches.
-Some works are not specifically legal but deal with international relations or strategic studies (Njølstad 2011, Pant 2012) and must be included, because they are essential to contextualize a topic that has political, historical, and sociological implications.
+Some works, such as Njølstad 2011 and Pant 2012, are not specifically legal but deal with international relations or strategic studies and must be included, because they are essential to contextualize a topic that has political, historical, and sociological implications.
 Only a few international law textbooks deal with the nuclear question, but they relate to specific areas or sectorial problems (e.g., legality of nuclear weapons, international humanitarian law, disarmament law) and devote few pages to the subject, so we have not included them here.
 The literature on nuclear proliferation usually shares a common structure: a historical perspective (nuclear weapons origin, evolution, role in Cold War period); treaties that regulate them, with special mention of the NPT (signature, rights and obligations, institutional system and conference reviews); and analysis of the situation at the time (problems with states, new initiatives on nuclear proliferation, latest crisis).
 Although most recent monographs are vital to an understanding of the current nonproliferation reality, those published during the Cold War and the immediate post–Cold War period may be interesting for those who are looking for a global perspective.
 This literature presents the evolution of the main problems, and, although nuclear weapons have always been a source of concern, problems tend to be different depending on the historical context.
-Good starting points are Goldblat 1985, Singh and McWhinney 1989, and Furet 1973, which could be read along with subsequent publications such as Fischer 1993 or, more recently, Joyner 2009 and Njølstad 2011.
+Good starting points are Goldblat 1985, Singh and McWhinney 1989, and Furet 1973, which could be read along with subsequent publications such as Fischer 1993 or, more recently, Joyner 2009; Njølstad 2011; and Nystuen, et al. 2014.
 Collective books are very common too, and although they present different opinions on various nuclear weapons problems, they are more suitable for scholars who pursue a more concise study of the evolution of nuclear proliferation and the most recent problems (Joyner 2012).

 Fischer, David.
 Towards 1995: The Prospects for Ending the Proliferation of Nuclear Weapons.
 Geneva, Switzerland: United Nations Institute for Disarmament Research, 1993.